National Stationery Show 2019

-On the bright side, I did find some really great products!
-Here’s a sneak peek of a few of them.
-First up is great Family Tree – it’s letterpressed and make an adorable gift for any family (or newlywed couple)!
+I did find some really great products!
+Here's a sneak peek of a few of them.
+First up is great Family Tree - it's letterpressed and make an adorable gift for any family (or newlywed couple)!
+From Colorbox Letterpress Designs Also, there are plenty of fun cards headed our way soon Thanks for the chuckle Pike Street Press Loved this one too, from Girl with Knife.